deoostfrees/Parvus/README.md

 ### Captions

-If you want to show a caption under the image, you can add a `data-caption` attribute.
+To show a caption under the image, add a `data-caption` attribute:

 ```html
 <a href="path/to/image.jpg" class="lightbox" data-caption="I'm a caption">